 You can contact Jeff Thies at firstname.lastname@example.org.

-Jeff Thies is a clinical assistant professor in the Department of Management for the College of Business Administration.
+Jeff Thies is a clinical associate professor of management in the College of Business Administration.
 He has held executive management positions in the direct mail marketing and healthcare industries, developing leadership formation and professional development programming for the organizations.

 Prior to joining LMU full-time, Jeff worked in the area of applied ethics as a mission integration executive, most recently serving as vice president of the Leadership Institute for St. Joseph Health in Irvine, Calif.
 In that role, he oversaw system initiatives which focused on individual and organizational values formation as well as training in clinical and organizational ethics.
 Additionally, Jeff oversaw governance development programs and was executive staff to the Board of Trustees and the Governance and Nominating Committee of the Board of Trustees.

 Past leadership positions include board chair of the Ministry Leadership Center (providing leadership formation for senior executives of six west coast health systems); a member of the Leadership Development Committee of the Catholic Health Association; vice chair of the Board of Trustees, Mailing and Fulfillment Service Association (now Idealliance), board member, St. Joseph Hospital, and chair of the Loyola Institute for Spirituality.